 Definition of hand OA

 All hand radiographs were read by a single experienced reader (JBR).
 The films were read separately at the time when they were obtained (cross-sectional) and, for the purposes of this analysis, together in pairs in known chronologic order (paired) in a subset of radiographs (described below).
+Cross-sectional readings were conducted in each data collection cycle for Time 1 (1999–2004) and Time 2 (2005–2010) after the X-ray films were obtained, and paired readings for the reliability assessment were conducted in 2015.
 Posteroanterior radiographs of each hand were read for K-L grade (0-4) at each of the 15 joints (4 distal interphalangeal [DIP], 4 proximal interphalangeal [PIP], 4 metacarpophalangeal [MCP], 1 carpometacarpal [CMC], 1 thumb IP and 1 thumb MCP).
 Radiographic OA (rOA) at the joint level was defined if the joint had a K-L grade ≥ 2.
 We defined the presence of hand rOA at the person level as a K-L grade ≥ 2 involving at least 3 hand joints (DIP, PIP, or CMC, with the thumb IP considered a PIP), and at least one of them being a DIP joint, in at least one hand (same as in the manuscript).

 Selection of radiographs for paired readings